bifeng/nlp_paper_colletion/notes/A Simple but Tough-to-Beat Baseline for Sentence Embeddings.md

 + why need use `a set of sentences` for single sentence embedding ?

+  In the PCA step, it need use `a set of sentences` to remove the dominating vector, so it's dataset-specific.

 + Which dimension reduce (PCA) to 1000 sentences with 300 dimension sentence embedding ?